M

 Be the first to start discuss.

-Q. Which command is used to create a directory in linux?
+Q. Which command is used to extract files from a gzip-compressed file?

-Q. Which command is used to display the version of the Linux kernel?
+Q. Which command is used to find out the current version of the Linux kernel?

 Discusssion